masteroga101/Beat-Banger-PsVita-/README.md

 This is running on an older version of beatbanger as the game got updated to godot 4 back in late 2023

 Legacy and Demo mods have to converted to Release via a converter, via either an older version of beat banger or a community made converter

+Video files will not playdue to from what i can see the godot vita version just not supporting them

+Load times can be long due to godot 3.5 being limited to 1 core. thankyou very much godot, fuck you

 ## Credits